 Focus on Healthy Food Access (2014-2015)

-The Healthy Food Access Lab, launched in Fall 2014 and continuing through Spring 2015, investigates community-based and food systems approaches to increasing access to healthy food and reducing obesity, food insecurity, and hunger.
-The Lab aims to reduce food insecurity and improve the nutritional health and well-being of individuals through behavior changes, increased healthy food access enabled by improved socio-environmental conditions, and improved program delivery or policy structures.
+The Healthy Food Access Lab, launched in Fall 2014 and continuing through Spring 2015, investigated community-based and food systems approaches to increasing access to healthy food and reducing obesity, food insecurity, and hunger.
+The Lab aimed to reduce food insecurity and improve the nutritional health and well-being of individuals through behavior changes, increased healthy food access enabled by improved socio-environmental conditions, and improved program delivery or policy structures.